 The love child of Syd Barrett and John Lennon.
 More mad and smart than you can keep up with.
 Formerly of The Soft Boys, our fiend unleashes "I Watch The Cars", "City Of Shame", and destroys the UK police with "Do Policemen Sing?"

 "Warehouse: Songs And Stories" (1987)

 A band in tension, backing each other on swapping songs, on a double album, which brought up the eternal question, "Are you a Grant Hart fan or a Bob Mould fan?"
 Why not like it all?

-Bauhaus wore its Bowie on its black sleeve.
-Love And Rockets let some more light into the room.
+If Bauhaus wore its Bowie on its black sleeve, then Love And Rockets let some more light into the room.
 Here's a spartan album of side one rock side two acoustic.
 There's a strong dose of Lennon, especially on the explicitly Beatlesque "The Telephone Is Empty".